‘The river will not wait for us’: Strict timeline set for Colorado River deal

 “A bunch of water lawyers are going to be able to put their children and grandchildren through graduate school,” he said.
 “There are much better ways to spend several hundred million dollars in the face of hydrologic changes.”

-Cameron added that he and Travnicek have flown to the West every other week since early April to have meetings with the negotiators.
+Cameron added that he and Travnicek have flown to the West frequently to have meetings with the negotiators.
 The meetings are “not low-key,” he said, and “typically involve a frank exchange of views.”

 “Crisis must become a catalyst for problem-solving,” Cameron said.
 “We have the data and the knowledge, not withstanding the deep uncertainty. … What we need is the will, the individual and collective will, to act boldly, to accept the risk, to think creatively and to prioritize the long-term health of the river and the communities it sustains.”